Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

 \begin{corollary} In the same situation as above, the set of points in special position (v1) for curves in $\M_{0,n}^{\tn{lab}}(\R^2,\Delta)$ can be given the structure of a tropical subfan in $\R^{2n}$ of codimension one. \end{corollary}

 \begin{proof} Observe that $\ev$ is a morphism of fans of dimension $2n$.
-The claim then follows directly from proposition \ref{v1} and definition \ref{inter2} (a) and (c). \end{proof}
+The claim then follows directly from Proposition \ref{v1} and Definition \ref{inter2} (a) and (c). \end{proof}

 \begin{remark}[Comparison to the classical situation] As stated in the introduction of this chapter, the set of $n$ points in special position (v1) in the corresponding classical situation is a subvariety of $(\PP^2)^n$.
-But in contrast to corollary \ref {cor-v1} it is not necessarily a subvariety of codimension one: consider e.g.\ conics in $\PP^2$ through 5 points.
+But in contrast to Corollary \ref {cor-v1} it is not necessarily a subvariety of codimension one: consider for instance conics in $\PP^2$ through 5 points.
 There are infinitely many conics through these points if and only if two of them coincide or four of them lie on a line --- and this forms a subvariety of codimension $2$ in $ (\PP^2)^5 $.

+The reason for the bigger dimension on the tropical side is that there are infinitely many liftings in the sense of \cite{JMM} to $\PP^2$ of the points in $\R^2$.
+When tropicalizing, the algebraic curves through each such configuration in $(\PP^2)^n$ give rise to tropical curves passing through the given configuration of points in $(\R^2)^n$.
+As a consequence, the number of such tropical curves through the given points can be infinite although the number of algebraic curves through any lifting of them is not, i.e.\ the point configuration in $ (\R^2)^n $ can be in special position (v1) although their liftings are not in special position classically.

-On the other hand, the locus of points where we find reducible curves through them (which roughly corresponds to (v2)) is the image of the locus of reducible curves in $ \overline\M_{0,5} (\PP^2,2)$ under the evaluation map.
-Here, both this locus in $ \overline\M_{0,5} (\PP^2,2)$ and its image in $ (\PP^2)^5 $ has codimension 1, the latter being the space of all points where three of them lie on a line. \end{remark}
+On the other hand, returning to the case of conics, the locus of points where we find reducible curves through them (which roughly corresponds to (v2)) is the image of the locus of reducible curves in $ \overline\M_{0,5} (\PP^2,2 \ell)$ under the evaluation map, where $\ell$ is the homology class of a line.
+Here, both this locus in $ \overline\M_{0,5} (\PP^2,2 \ell)$ and its image in $ (\PP^2)^5 $ has codimension 1, the latter being the space of all points where three of them lie on a line. \end{remark}